Perez, C.Y. v. United States, 3:13-cv-01417-WQH (S.D. Cal., Fourth Amended Complaint, filed Sep. 22, 2016); 17-56610

 Yañez’s death was not an isolated event.
 According to a detailed report by an expert witness in the case, Thomas Frazier, Border Patrol agents along the U.S-Mexico border have regularly used lethal force against persons of perceived Hispanic or Mexican nationality.
 Plaintiffs allege that Border Patrol supervisors and other various agents within the Department of Homeland Security (DHS) acquiesced and tacitly approved of the excessive use of force against persons crossing the border.
 Between January 2010 and October 2012, Border Patrol agents responded to an alleged thrown rock with deadly force at least twenty-nine times.

 Plaintiffs claim that the government’s Rocking Policy violated international peremptory norms against extrajudicial killings, bilateral treaties, and domestic law, including Fourth and Fifth Amendment and a federal regulation that prohibits the police from using deadly force in the absence of a significant risk of death or serious physical injury Plaintiffs seek compensatory and punitive damages, reasonable attorney fees, and other reasonable relief.

 On February 22, 2016, Defendants’ attorneys filed a motion to dismiss and/or to strike portions of the Plaintiffs’ complaint, seeking to strike all causes of action alleged by the Plaintiffs other than their Fourth Amendment excessive force claim against Agents Nelson and Diaz and Chief of the Border Patrol Michael J. Fisher.
 In late March 2016, the judge granted Defendants’ motion in part and denied it in part.

 Following the District Court’s decision, on September 22, 2016, Plaintiffs filed a fourth amended complaint.
 On October 20, 2016, Defendants again moved to dismiss the complaint.

 On March 3, 2017, the Court granted in part Defendants’ Motion to Dismiss the Fifth Amendment Claims.
 In addition, the Court dismissed the Plaintiff’s FTCA claims.
-On April 1, 2017, the remaining two individual defendants filed a Motion for Summary Judgment with respect to the surviving Fourth Amendment claims.
+On April 1, 2017, the remaining two individual defendants filed a motion for summary judgment with respect to the surviving Fourth Amendment claims.
 On September 21, 2017, the district court entered an order granting the defendants’ motion, declining to find a Bivens remedy for Plaintiffs’ alleged Fourth Amendment violation and also concluding that qualified immunity barred suit.
 Plaintiffs have filed an appeal with the Ninth Circuit.